CNBorn/pelican-svbtle/README.md

 Reorganized by [James Cooke](https://github.com/jamescooke).

-This is a adaptations specified for [Tyler Xing's Blog](http://cnborn.net).
+This is a adaptation specified for [Tyler Xing's Blog](http://cnborn.net).

 ### FROM OFFICIAL REPO